 'Associates are very visible within their host organisation and they effectively become the project manager of a strategically important project for the company.
 There are also opportunities to register for a higher degree and to progress towards chartered status with relevant professional bodies,' he adds.

 To be eligible for the KTP scheme, graduates typically require a 2:1 Bachelors degree in a relevant subject or a Masters or PhD.
 You'll also need the right to work in the UK.

 When applying, be sure to demonstrate the skills and experience required for the job, as specified in the job description or person specification.

 'The majority of an associate's time is spent working at company premises, so being a good team worker is imperative.
 As the associate drives the KTP project forward, confidence, self-motivation, leadership and excellent communication skills are also very important,' says Dave.

 Read more about the essential skills that employers want.

 You can search for current KTP jobs at Knowledge Transfer Partnerships - Find a job.

 - at your local or university careers office.

-Academic institutions who participate in the scheme usually have a dedicated KTP office and they'll be able to help you find suitable vacancies and may also be able to help with your application.
+Academic institutions participating in the scheme usually have a dedicated KTP office and they'll be able to help you find suitable vacancies and provide guidance on making an application.